kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 first build" message and I did not want to add any more dummy commits to my projects just so that Codeship can pick the changes.

 If you work at Codeship and are reading this, your product needs some design changes.
-You should either support Gradle cache or even better make the cache mechanism configurable (like [Buddy Works](#buddyworks)).
+You should either support Gradle cache or even better make the cache mechanism configurable (like [Buddy](#buddy)).
 Not all Java projects use Maven.
 Add a _build now_ button to all screens
 (this is a no brainer).
 Your ssh feature is killer and you should advertise it more.